How It Works

 Extreme- Major divergence from user opinions

-The +/- sign still tells you the direction (positive means critic scored higher), but the color indicates magnitude.
-A +3 and -3 are both green because they're both closely aligned with users.
+The +/- sign still tells you the direction, but the color indicates magnitude.
+A +3 and -3 are both green because they are both closely aligned with users.

 The Formula